amclin/email-builder/README.md

 * Images should go into the assets folder

 * From the command line at the root of your project, run "ant compile".
 The results will be dumped out into the build folder.

+##Development vs. Production
+By default, email builder generates dev-appropriate files (CSS has comments for debugging purposes).
+To output production-ready files with CSS comments removed and compressed, change line 7 of build.xml to this:
+`<property name="env" value="prod" />`

 ### Inspiration from: